(Keys to training in a Game-based Approach)

-In learning (whether business, medicine or tennis), the rule is: “The transfer of learning between any two situations is directly proportionate to the degree they are similar”.
+In learning (whether business, medicine or tennis), the rule is: ‘The transfer of learning between any two situations is directly proportionate to the degree they are similar’.
 In other words, skills will transfer poorly from training or drills if practice does not re-create a realistic, game-play environment.
 This is the pitfall with many basket feeding drills.
-As a result, some proponents of GBA outright reject basket drilling as a tool coaches should use.
-However, even basket feeding drills can be used effectively in a GBA if Situation Training is employed.
+As a result, some proponents of GBA outright reject basket drilling.
+However, even basket-feeding drills can be an effective tool in the Situation Training System.

 For tennis, we can incorporate all these elements by placing them in a situational framework and emphasizing the proper relationship between tactics and technique.